ericwoud/buildWubuntu/README.md

 Install a minimal Ubuntu on WRT1900ACS or WRT3200ACM from scratch.

-USE AT YOUR OWN RISK!!!
+USE AT YOUR OWN RISC!!!

+Last update 1-Nov-2020

 ## Getting Started